wp-plugins/awesome-weather/readme.txt

 1. Add plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Use shortcode or widget
+1. Use shortcode or widget to display awesome weather on your awesome site

 == Screenshots ==